Luke Snellin: Career

 Reunion tells the story of Daniel Brennan, a deaf man who is released from prison after being convicted of murder.
 He finds himself shunned by the deaf community and caught between seeking revenge and pursuing a relationship with his estranged daughter Carly.

 The show is a bilingual drama written by deaf writer William Mager, featuring both spoken English and British Sign Language and called "groundbreaking" by The Standard and an "absolute revelation" by The Guardian.

 Snellin talks about the origins of the show and the inclusive set in an interview with BBC Online "I wanted to immerse myself in deaf culture and in sign language - as there is a bilingual element, there are hearing characters, there is dialogue, but then there's also sign - to make sure we were making the series as authentically as possible.
 Deaf culture and the deaf community, for me, have been quite under-served on TV.
 I feel like, not only are we telling a story with a deaf protagonist and deaf cast members, but we're also working with some amazing deaf crew members as well."

 Snellin began learning British Sign Language in order to direct the show as Georg Szalai writes for The Hollywood Reporter that "Snellin also made learning BSL a priority.
 “The first and most important thing for me was to learn as much BSL as I could.
 I wanted to meet the deaf cast and crew halfway and begin to really understand the way that sign language works as a form of communication,” he tells THR.
 “By the end of the shoot, I could communicate with the deaf cast and crew members in sign and that felt really rewarding.
 I wanted to respect the language and the deaf community by doing my bit to learn as much as I could as a hearing person.”

-Reunion had it's North American premiere at the 50th annual Toronto International Film Festival and was acquired by Showtime in the US - premiering on the channel on the 14th September 2025.
+Reunion had its North American premiere at the 50th annual Toronto International Film Festival and was acquired by Showtime in the US - premiering on the channel on the 14th September 2025.

 In November 2025 Reunion was nominated for the Rose D'or award for Drama.